 I baked this in a 13×9 pan, but it can also be made into individual dishes (not small dishes but, in white porcelain boat like dishes) which is how I remember my mom making it.
-Either way, it’s delicious.
+Either way, this recipe is a keeper.

-It’s an easy dish to make and is great to serve a crowd, I’ve made it when we’ve had parties of 20+ guests and it’s just PERFECT!
+It’s an easy dish to make and is great to serve a crowd, I’ve made it when we’ve had parties of 20+ guests and it’s just PERFECT Doubled of course.

-This is a great meal to make for the family, there is sure to be some leftovers and they reheat beautifully!
+This is a great meal to make for the family, there are sure to be some leftovers and they reheat beautifully!

 This is the meal I make for Pot Luck Dinners, as a Thank You, yes I make dinner as a thank you… everyone loves comfort food as a thank you.

 I have MANY Baked Ziti Recipes… take a look at my

 - Taco Baked Ziti

 - Mushroom Baked Ziti

 - Chicken Parmesan Meatball Baked Ziti